shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 ### Strategy 1: Dumb Yahtzee

 First, we need a baseline.
-How might a beginner (or perhaps a young me with a still-developing pre-frontal cortex) play the game?
+How might a beginner (or perhaps a young Shaunish with a still-developing pre-frontal cortex) play the game?
 We can observe that there are generally two **types** of scoring categories: straights, and X of a kind.
-Each type of category has a different tactic for holding dice - hold runs for straights, and repeated dice for X of a kind.
-Furthermore, we can observe that if we get a good initial roll for X of a Kind, it usually doesn't make sense to try to switch to straight, and vice versa.
+Each type of category has a different tactic for holding dice - hold runs (e.g. **[1 2 3 4 5]**) for straights, and repeated dice for X of a kind.
+Further, we can observe that if we get a good initial roll for X of a kind, it usually doesn't make sense to try to switch to a straight category, and vice versa.
 So given this, we should probably first check what type of roll we have, then choose our strategy from there.
-With this in mind, we can describe a simple algorithm for Dumb Yahtzee as follws:
+With this in mind, we can describe a simple algorithm for Dumb Yahtzee as follows:

-1. Initial roll.
+1. Roll the dice.

 2. If we haven’t played the Large Straight yet, check if we rolled a Large Straight.
 If we have, hold all dice.